jordanmbarrows/growthcurve/USERGUIDE.md

 **Supported formats:** Plate reader files may be in either `block` or `wide` format.
 The app automatically detects which format is present and parses it accordingly.

-- **Block format** is the traditional repeating layout: each timepoint occupies an 8-row block with row labels A–H in the first column.
+- **Block format** is the traditional repeating layout: In the traditional block layout, each timepoint appears as a plate-like numeric block with row labels in the first column.
+The current parser detects plate-like rectangular data regions flexibly rather than requiring fixed hard-coded positions.
 The parser (`read_plate_block_flexible()`) scans the file to locate all data blocks automatically, which allows it to handle non-standard layouts and partial plates (blocks smaller than a full 96-well plate).
 Block detection adds a small amount of runtime compared to fixed-position parsing.
 - **Wide format** has a single header row of well names and one row per timepoint.
 The parser (`read_plate_wide()`) reads this directly without block detection.

 ### 3.2 Raw Data File — oCelloscope